MrKhantee/AppCompatActivity-Template/README.md

 # AppCompatActivity-Template-AIDE
-Action Bar with menu for AIDE
+Action Bar with menu for AIDE step by step.

 ## Screen Shots